Home/Journal

 • Flues and ventilation

 The engineer checks for gas leaks, adequate ventilation, correct pressure, safe operation of each appliance, and proper functioning of flues and chimneys.
-Any defects found must be addressed, and the certificate is only issued when all appliances pass the safety checks.
+They're also looking for carbon monoxide risks—a silent killer that kills around 200 people per year in the UK (though many of those deaths are preventable through proper maintenance).

 Under the Gas Safety (Installation and Use) Regulations 1998, landlords in England are required to: